am20dipi/JS-advanced-concepts/JS-TYPES/JavaScriptTypes.md

 * Array()

-### Languages can be Statically Typed or Dynamically Typed
+### Statically Typed v.
+Dynamically Typed

 Static => upon declaration of a variable, statically typed languages also require a claim to what data type the variable's value will be (example: string, integer, boolean); statically typed languages perform type-checking at compile-time.

-Statically typed languages are less efficent; they slow down compile time and slow down the time it takes to write code.
+Statically typed languages are less efficent; they slow down compile time and slow down the time it takes to write code (production and development).
 However, statically typed languages produce less bugs.

 Dynamic => upon declaration of a variable or parameters, dynamically typed languages DO NOT require a claim to what data type the variables value will be; they perform type checking at run-time; does not require you to declare the data types of your variables before you use them.